-- 118. A report of the Annual General Meeting shall be sent to the County/ International Board not later than 10 days after the meeting. - 119.
-A Club shall not be named after a living person or any existing political or semipolitical organisation. - 120.
-A Club cannot take part in any official competition until the required affiliation fee for the year has been paid to the County/International Board, Provincial or Central Council, as appropriate. - 121.
+- 114. A report of the Annual General Meeting shall be sent to the County/International Board within 10 days of the meeting. - 115.
+A Club shall not be named after a living person or any existing political or semi-political organisation. - 116.
 Each affiliated Club shall make themselves familiar with the rules of the Official Guide and shall be bound by the rules and regulations contained therein.
-Every affiliated Club and registered member shall be deemed to have full knowledge of the rules of the Association. - 122.
+Every affiliated Club and registered member shall be deemed to have full knowledge of the rules of the Association. - 117.
 A club may refuse membership to any applicant in the interests of the Association.
-Such refusal should only be determined following an investigation, disciplinary procedure, criminal investigation or vetting disclosure. - 123.
-Each Club shall annually register its players, officials, team mentors, (managers, selectors, trainers, coaches) on the official electronic system.
+Such refusal should only be determined following an investigation, disciplinary procedure, criminal investigation or vetting disclosure. - 118.
+Each Club shall annually register its players, officials, team mentors, (managers, selectors, trainers, coaches) on the official electronic system as per Rule 50.

 It shall also register its Club Colours.
-The Club Registrar shall then register them with the County Registrar, Provincial Registrar and with Central Council. - 124.
-Where a Club has two teams competing in Championship games within the County, it must name its 15 best players for the higher grade team for Championship games (A team).
+The Club Registrar shall then register them with the County Registrar, Provincial Registrar and with Central Council.

+119. Where a Club has two teams competing in Championship games within the County, it must submit the names of its 15 best players for the Higher Grade team (A Team) to the County Board before the Championship commences.

 Should any other player outside of this list play in the Higher Grade Championship, they cannot play the Championship in the Lower Grade.

-- 125. A Club that wins the Junior or Intermediate County Championship, must move up a grade within the County for the Championship the following year. - 126.
-A Club that finishes runner-up in the County Senior, Intermediate or Junior Championship cannot be downgraded for the following year's Championship unless in exceptional circumstances as decided by Central Council. - 127.
+- 120. A Club that wins the Junior or Intermediate County Championship, must move up a grade within the County for the Championship the following year. - 121.
+A Club that finishes runner-up in the County Senior, Intermediate or Junior Championship cannot be downgraded for the following year's Championship unless in exceptional circumstances as decided by Central Council. - 122.
 In the event of a clash of colours in an Inter-Club game, the away team must wear jerseys of a different colour.
 Should the game be played at a neutral venue, both teams must change or come to a mutual arrangement.

 In all games a goalkeeper must wear distinctive attire.
-Failure to do so shall incur a fine of ≤ 15 .
+Failure to do so shall incur a fine of $\leq 15$ .

-- 128. In the event of a Club acquiring its own property, at least three Trustees shall be appointed. - 129.
-Club and County rules may be supplemented by Bye-Laws, providing such Bye-Laws are not in conflict with the rules of the Association. - 130.
-A resolution to amalgamate two or more Clubs shall be passed only at Special General/EGM Meetings of the Clubs concerned, specially summoned for the purpose of such resolution.
-It must be supported by three quarters of those present, voting and entitled to vote, and approved by the County Board.
-The players of the Clubs involved shall be deemed members of the amalgamated Club. - 131.
-Should a Club be expelled from the Association and if any funds or assets remain after all debts and liabilities have been paid, these shall not be distributed amongst members, but shall be held in trust for the appropriate County Board to be disposed of as the County Board shall direct. - 132.
-A resolution to disband a Club shall be passed only at a General Meeting specially summoned for that purpose.
+- 123. In the event of a Club acquiring its own property, at least three Trustees shall be appointed. - 124.
+A request to amalgamate two or more Clubs shall be made to the County Board.
+Such request shall be passed only at an EGM, held by each Club concerned, specially summoned for the purpose of such request.
+Two weeks' notice shall be given of the time, place and special business of the meeting.

+The request must be supported by three quarters of those present, voting and entitled to vote.
+The outcome of the meeting shall be submitted to the County Board for approval.
+The County Board shall then forward to Central Council for ratification.

+If approved, the members of the Clubs involved shall be deemed members of the amalgamated Club.

+- 125. Should a Club be expelled from the Association and if any funds or assets remain after all debts and liabilities have been paid, these shall not be distributed amongst members, but shall be held in trust for the appropriate County Board to be disposed of as the County Board shall direct. - 126.
+A resolution to disband a Club shall be passed only at a Club EGM specially summoned for that purpose.
 It must be supported by a two- thirds majority of those present, voting and entitled to vote.